Design and Implementation of Low Complexity Reconfigurable Filtered-OFDM based LDACS: Proposed Filter Design

-In proposed filter design approach, three sub-filters denoted as Filter I, Filter II, and Filter III are cascaded and illustrative frequency responses are shown in Fig.~\ref{resp}.
+where, $h_{0}, h_{1}$ \ldots $h_{\frac{N}{2}}$ are the unique filter coefficients of an $N^{th}$ order FIR filter.
+In proposed filter design approach \cite{17}, three sub-filters denoted as Filter I, Filter II, and Filter III are cascaded and illustrative frequency responses are shown in Fig.~\ref{resp}.
 If $H_{I}(z)$, $H_{II}(z)$, $H_{III}(z)$ denote the z-domain representations of sub-filters, the resultant filter is given as,

 The LDACS signal is over-sampled by a factor of four to assist in interference reduction \cite{3}.
 Therefore, as the standardized LDACS BW is approximately 500 kHz, the sampling frequency for our filter is chosen as 4 MHz.
 Fig.~\ref{resp} shows the frequency responses of three sub-filters designed for a transmission bandwidth of 498 kHz on the frequency scale normalized with respect to Nyquist frequency, i.e., half of sampling frequency.
 The sub-filter design is explained below: